opentargets/platform-etl-backend/README.md

 ## Step notes

+### Evidence

+The Evidence step provides scores for evidence strings by datasource.
+Detailed information can be found in the [documentation](https://platform-docs.opentargets.org/evidence).
+Each input file contains the columns "targetId", "targetFromSourceId", "diseaseId" and "datasourceId", as well as optional extra columns for that data-source.

+Scores are calculated using a different formula for each data source configured by the field `evidences.data-sources. score-expr` (score expression).
+The score expression is not statically checked for correctness!

+Specific data types can be excluded in one of two ways:

+1. Remove the entry from `data-sources`
+2. Add the value of `data-sources.id` to the field `data-sources-exclude`.
+Using this option allows users to exclude specific source without having to update the `reference.conf`.
+For example, to exclude `ot_crispr` and `chembl`, update your local configuration with `data-sources-exclude = ["ot_crispr", "chembl"]`.

+Output are partitioned by `data-sources.id`.

 ### Drug

 The primary input source of the Drug dataset is ChEMBL.
 ChEMBL contains almost 2 million molecules, most which are are not 'drugs'.
 We define a drug to be any molecule that meets one or more of the following criteria:

 - There is at least 1 known indication;
 - There is at least 1 known mechanism of action; or
 - The ChEMBL ID can be mapped to a DrugBank ID.

 To run the `Drug` step use the example command under `Create a fat JAR` with `drug` as the step name.

 ### Baseline Expression
 The primary input sources of the baseline expression dataset are